-Stefan Seltz-Axmacher, who founded Starsky Robotics before it folded earlier this year due to lack of new capital, explained in an interview, “You and I are really impressed by computers, because computers can do stuff that we can't do.
+Stefan Seltz-Axmacher, who founded Starsky Robotics before it folded earlier this year due to lack of new capital, explained in an interview for the HDT Talks Trucking podcast, “You and I are really impressed by computers, because computers can do stuff that we can't do.
 I'd be quite surprised if you could, off the top of your head, tell me what the square root of 827,904.6 is.
 But your phone can do that super easily.

 “On the other hand, because computers are so much better than us at a number of tasks that we find incredibly hard, we assume that it follows that they'll be really good also at tasks that we find really easy.
 And the inverse is actually true.
 It's a really hard robotics problem to make an arm that can pick up an object and hold it up.
 It's a really hard and mostly unsolved robotics problem to do something that we've been doing since we were toddlers – to walk.
 It turns out that humans are really good at exactly the type of things that robots are really bad at.”